Grants and Awards

 Proposals for the award will be accepted from faculty members in business and finance within the University system.
 Applicants who have evident leadership in the financial community, either practically or academically, are preferred.

 The deadline for receipt of complete proposals including application, C.V. and letters of reference shall be November 17, 2017.

 The term of the professorship commences upon award and will continue until the end of the second calendar year.
 Any proposals time stamped after midnight of the deadline date will be returned unopened to the applicant.
 All proposals will be submitted to a selection committee comprised of qualified professionals who will select the top candidates whose proposals will then be forwarded to the President of the University for a final decision.

 Edith R. Bullock Prize for Excellence

-Edith R. Bullock Prize for Excellence is awarded each year by the Board of Trustees of the University of Alaska Foundation to the individual whose work has demonstrated excellence in support of Alaska’s State University.
+Edith R. Bullock Prize for Excellence is awarded each year by the Board of Directors of the University of Alaska Foundation to the individual whose work has demonstrated excellence in support of Alaska’s State University.
 The prize is was established in 1988 with a generous gift from the late Edith R. Bullock, who was a member of Alaska’s Territorial House of Representatives, Territorial Senate, the University Board of Regents, Alaska Business Hall of Fame and an Alaskan of the Year.

 Any student, faculty, staff member or volunteer who has made a significant contribution to further the university’s mission of “inspiring learning, and advancing and disseminating knowledge through teaching, research, and public service...” is eligible for nomination of the prize, which carries with it a $15,000 award for the recipient.
 The selection committee will base its decision primarily on three criteria: